Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_4_plan.md

 ## Synopsis

-Day 4 begins with an introduction to how the Internet works, which will be important when we turn to publishing in Week 3.
-Version management system Git follows.
-All institute materials are hosted on Git, so it will seem familiar.
-However, Git is also a powerful tool for collaborative coding projects.
-Finally, another Python clinic on corpus processing, along with a bit of review, closes out the day.
+Day 4 begins with an introduction to how the Internet works, a topic that will recur when we turn to publishing in Week 3.
+This day also introduces the version management system Git (which, among other things, hosts all materials for our Institute).
+We conclude with more advanced Python activities within Jupyter Notebook

 ## Outcome goals
-* [Internet goals here]
+* Understand how communication over the Internet works
-* Why is a version control system useful?
+* Understand why version control matters
-* Cloning a repo
+* Know how to clone a Git repo
-* Git workflow
+* Understand the Git workflow
 * Become comfortable with command line Git
-* Review single text processing
 * Process text corpora with Python

 ## Legend